CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 ~~~~~~~~~~~~~~~~~~

 The biogeochemical reaction terms for each biogeochemical tracer (see
-table :ref:`tab-bio-tracer` for tracer definitions) are defined in
+Table :ref:`tab-bio-tracer` for tracer definitions) are defined in
 **icepack\_algae.F90** in the subroutine *algal\_dyn*.
 The same set of
 equations is used for the bottom layer model (when ``skl_bgc`` is true) and
 the multi-layer biogeochemical model (when ``z_tracers`` and ``solve_zbgc``
 are true).

-:ref:`tab-bio-tracer`: *Biogeochemical Tracers*

 .. _tab-bio-tracer:

-.. csv-table:: Table 4
+.. csv-table:: *Biogeochemical Tracers*
    :header: "Text Variable", "Variable in code", "flag", "Description", "units"
    :widths: 7, 15, 15, 15, 15